What is a Temporary Workers visa?

-If your Temporary Worker Visa is due to expire and you would like to remain in the UK, our immigration lawyers in Manchester can offer tailored legal guidance, evaluating your options.
+If your Temporary Worker visa is due to expire and you would like to remain in the UK, our immigration lawyers in Manchester can offer tailored legal guidance, evaluating the best options open to you.

-You may be eligible for an extension or perhaps a different visa route would be ideal for you.
+You may be eligible for a Temporary Worker visa extension or perhaps a different UK visa route would be better for you.

 We recognise that UK immigration law can be extremely challenging to navigate, particularly post-Brexit.

 We know what makes a successful application and which key errors to avoid.
-We are also aware of the required level of supporting documentation and can help you to compile this.
+We are also aware of the required level of supporting documentation and can support you in compiling this.